naoshibaikyu/superbuddn/test.md

 Crew Joe: She has been repeatedly asking the same question to the computer roughly every fifteen seconds for the past ten minutes.

-NaoshiAnnoyed: ...
+Naoshi Annoyed: ...
 You really are bored, aren't you?

 Kayorei Happy: Too much so.
 Hey, why don't you ask the computer if there's anything new?
 Maybe you'll get a different response.

-NaoshiAnnoyed: *[gives Kayorei an odd look]* No, I don't think so.
+Naoshi Annoyed: *[gives Kayorei an odd look]* No, I don't think so.

 Kayorei: Oh, come on! *[grabs Naoshi by the shoulders and pulls him in front of the computer]* Ask!

-NaoshiAnnoyed: Whoa, fine, fine... *takes a deep breath* Computer, are there any new missions for us?
+Naoshi Annoyed: Whoa, fine, fine... *takes a deep breath* Computer, are there any new missions for us?

 Computer: Negative.